libero/community/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at d.moulton@elifesciences.org or girish.nair@hindawi.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at d.moulton@elifesciences.org.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.